BlueBrain/Brayns/python/doc/source/examples_snapshot.rst

     renderer = brayns.ProductionRenderer()

-The renderer can also be used to configure the number of samples per pixel (antialiasing) and the ray bounces (reflection of light from a non emissive surface to another).
+The renderer can also be used to configure the number of samples per pixel and the max ray bounces (reflection of light from a non emissive surface to another).

 Light
 -----